Serving those who served: U-M and the VA Ann Arbor hospital

 And in July of 1948, the University of Michigan Medical School joined that mission, as the Board of Regents responded to a petition from the school’s faculty.
 They wanted a role in the creation of a new veteran’s hospital being proposed for Ann Arbor.
 And they wanted U-M faculty physicians, residents and medical students to take part in the care of former service members.

-The tradition that started that day continues in 2020.
+The tradition that started that day continues.

 Today, every senior physician and dentist who cares for veterans at the VA Ann Arbor Healthcare System, and every senior scientist in its basic science labs, works for both the Veterans Administration and U-M. They partner with VA staff and community volunteers to give those who served the care they deserve.

-At their sides are medical, nursing and other health professions trainees from U-M, who rotate through the VA to learn to care for veterans as they prepare for their future careers.
-Nearby, on North Campus, teams of U-M/VA health services researchers plow through massive amounts of data to find new ways to improve the quality, safety and equity of the care that veterans receive across the nation.
+Nearby, on North Campus, teams of U-M and VA health services researchers plow through massive amounts of data to find new ways to improve the quality, safety and equity of the care that veterans receive across the nation.

 The early days

-When the relationship began 72 years ago, there was already a tradition of veterans receiving care at U-M hospitals.
-A local newspaper even told the tale in 1897 of a farmer who had eye surgery at U-M for an injury suffered in the Franco-Prussian War in his German homeland.
+For instance, a local newspaper told the tale in 1897 of a farmer who had eye surgery at U-M for an injury suffered in the Franco-Prussian War in his German homeland.

-And in 1946, U-M partnered with the federal government to run a Veterans Readjustment Center that had been built near the main University Hospital.
 It focused on the mental health needs of World War II servicemen who had had trouble adjusting to civilian life, and gave them a place to receive treatment from U-M psychiatrists while enjoying rest and relaxation in well-equipped recreation facilities.
 It operated until 1962.

 But the building of a general hospital for veterans in Ann Arbor meant a chance for nearly every department in the Medical School to get involved in designing and running a modern hospital devoted entirely to men and women with service-connected injuries and illnesses.